0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 ### Create Credential

 Post Identity creation, you can start the process of credential creation.
-For this, `Create Claim` endpoint is used.
-The `identifier` (or `id`) of the issuer/user you generated in the previous step is passed in the request URL. `credentialSchema` (schema on which crednetial's format would be based) and `credentialSubject` (Subject details such as `id`(user's wallet id ), and other information (for example, birthday) are passed in the request body.
+For this, the `Create Claim` endpoint is used.
+The `identifier` (or `id`) of the issuer/user you generated in the previous step is passed in the request URL. `credentialSchema` (schema on which credential's format would be based) and `credentialSubject` (Subject details such as `id`(user's wallet id ), and other information (for example, birthday) are passed in the request body.

 ```
 {